Confessions of a Borderline Slob – Day 5

 Would I try this again?
 Maybe.
 But in the end, I just want to know it’s clean.
 I would probably just do my normal cleaning by spraying on Scrubbing Bubbles and letting them do their magic.
 Then I follow up by actually scrubbing it down with a brush.

-For the tile area, I mentioned in hack #2, I tried using a dryer sheet on another third of the area.
+For the tile area, I mentioned in Bathroom Cleaning Hack #2, I tried using a dryer sheet on another third of the area.
 It took a lot of elbow grease on my part, but it did remove the soap scum.
 But this one seemed to make more effort that I was already using by scrubbing the area.
 Plus it didn’t feel clean at the end.

 Pretty sure this hack is meant more for glass doors than tile.
 I did have a glass shower door in the house I rented in college.
 I wish I had known to try this back then because there was always so much gross buildup on that door.